 We do not share your personal information outside of the European Economic Area (EEA).
 The only exception is if you were to request in writing for us to pay your benefits into a bank account that is outside of the EEA.

 If you transfer to another pension scheme, or wish to have Additional Voluntary Contributions (AVCs) we’ll need to share your personal information with the relevant pension provider.

 b.
 For compliance purposes

-Statutory Bodies such as; The Pensions Regulator, the Pensions Ombudsman, the Department for Work and Pensions and Her Majesty’s Revenue and Customs, in accordance with our legal obligations.
+Statutory Bodies such as; The Pensions Regulator, the Pensions Ombudsman, the Department for Work and Pensions and His Majesty’s Revenue and Customs, in accordance with our legal obligations.

 c.
 For research purposes